Home page for gocek.org ... Family page with photos and other info

 Julian (Gary's father) saved several obituaries and mass cards which may be seen here (PDF).

 The Polish pronunciation of our name is gawt'-sek.
 American Goceks generally do not trace their ancestry to Turkey, although a city in southwestern Turkey bears the name of "Göcek".
 Most American Goceks trace their ancestry to Polish immigrants who arrived around the turn of the 20th century.
 We have not encountered widespread alternate spellings.
 The most common American pronunciation is go'-sek, with occasional instances of go'-check.

 Gary Gocek, with Gary's sons Greg and Dan, Gary's parents Julian and Joan and Gary's sister Gretchen visited family grave sites on August 3, 2008 and recorded some information for the benefit of future visitors.
 Photos below were taken that day.
 Some photos are of nearby graves for landmarking purposes, and are not related to our families.

-Click to enlarge the map.
 The Onondaga Country Veterans Memorial Cemetery is located at 4069 Howlett Hill Road, Syracuse, NY 13215.
-Julian and Joan Gocek plan to be buried there.
-No gravesite has been chosen.
+Julian is buried in section L, row 2, grave 25.
+Joan Gocek plans to be buried there.

 St. Luke's Episcopal Church is located at 77 Country Corner Lane, Fairport, NY, 14450.
 A columbarium for ashes is located inside the church on the lower level.
 Gary Gocek and Susan Pines Gocek plan to have their ashes kept there.
 No crypt has yet been chosen.